kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 Tuple2#(Bit#(1), Bit#(2)) pair = tuple2(1, 0);
 ```

 To access individual elements of tuples, you can use the special functions `tpl_1`, `tpl_2`, and so on.
 For example `tpl_1(pair)` gets the first element from the tuple we constructed above, which would be 1.
-You can also use pattern-matching to get all values frmo a tuple at once:
+You can also use pattern-matching to get all values from a tuple at once:

 ```bluespec
 match {.a, .b} = pair;